YumaYX/rubydemodoc/input/json/write_file_with_write.md

-This Ruby code snippet demonstrates how to work with JSON (JavaScript Object Notation) in Ruby.
-First, it requires the `json` library, which provides methods for encoding and decoding JSON data.
-Then, it creates a Ruby hash with a key-value pair: the key is "key" and the value is "value".
-Next, it uses the `File.write` method to write the JSON representation of this hash to a file named "input/json/file.json".
-The `JSON.dump(hash)` method converts the Ruby hash into a JSON string, and this string is then written to the specified file.
-Essentially, this code creates a JSON file containing a simple key-value pair.
+This Ruby code snippet demonstrates how to serialize a Ruby hash into a JSON string and write it to a file.
+Specifically, the code utilizes the `JSON` library to convert the hash `{:key => 'value'}` into a JSON format and then saves it into a file named "input/json/file.json".
+The `JSON.dump` method is used to perform this serialization process, resulting in a JSON string representation of the hash being written to the specified file.